-NOTE: You must notify your supervisor, and the Leaves & Disabilities Accommodation Coordinator, Dana Butler, of your intent to take one of the leaves explained below.
+NOTE: You must notify your supervisor and the HR Service Center of your intent to take one of the leaves explained below.

 The University and its employees have all the rights and responsibilities established by the Family and Medical Leave Act (FMLA) to the extent provided by law.